nuxt/website-v2/content/en/blog/images-optimization-with-nuxt-image.md

 Take a look at the generated HTML.
 The `<picture>` tag is now used to display out image, converted to WebP.
 A `jpeg` fallback is also provided, to make sure legacy browsers can still display the image.

-Our homepage image's are now ready for production.
+Our homepage images are now ready for production.
 To recap what we learned:

-- Define `width` property to adjust the images dimension and avoid serving bigger images that what is actually needed
+- Define `width` property to adjust the images' dimensions and avoid serving bigger images than what is actually needed
 - Adapt to responsive breakpoints with the `sizes` prop
 - Convert our images to modern formats while still supporting legacy browsers

 ### What's next?

-We didn't cover up every module's features, the Image module also provides:
+We didn't cover all the module's features; the Nuxt Image module also provides:

-- Integrations with [third-parties providers](https://image.nuxtjs.org/getting-started/providers) to use CDNs to serve our images.
+- Integrations with [third-party providers](https://image.nuxtjs.org/getting-started/providers) to use CDNs to serve our images.
 - [Presets](https://image.nuxtjs.org/components/nuxt-img/#preset) to enforce consistency and avoid duplication.
-- [Advanced transformations and modifiers](https://image.nuxtjs.org/api/options), such as crop or grayscales.
+- [Advanced transformations and modifiers](https://image.nuxtjs.org/api/options), such as crop or grayscale.
 - [The `$img` functionality](https://image.nuxtjs.org/api/$img) to apply transformations outside the provided components.

 To take advantage of all these features, refer to the [module's documentation](https://image.nuxtjs.org/).